Organizational & Board Director

 As Director of Communications for the Texas Inmate Families Association, Susie uses her training as a rhetorician and first-hand experience with the criminalization system to help families of incarcerated people tell their stories and advocate for policy change.

 Susie is also a founding member of FICGN and serves on the Board of Directors as Secretary.

 Chris is a community psychologist who conducts community-engaged applied research to strengthen communities while also participating in grassroots organizing to support such settings and helping students develop knowledge and skills for this type of work.
 As the Principal Investigator for the Post-Prison Education Research Lab (PERL), he uses a variety of psychological sub-disciplines to better understand social and psychological factors that facilitate and hinder transitions from prison to college.
 As an Assistant Professor, he's also helping the University of Washington Tacoma strengthen support for people making these transitions to UWT.
-As a community organizer, Chris co-founded FICGN and has been helping develop a consortium of prison and post-prison education programs in Washington.
+As a community organizer, Chris co-founded FICGN and supports the development of similar networks of formerly incarcerated leaders and advocates for prison and post-prison higher education.
 Lastly, Chris is a Board Director for From Prison Cells to PhD, an organization that provides mentoring and educational counseling to individuals returning from incarceration and individuals from disadvantaged backgrounds so that they may position themselves to start building their career as opposed to obtaining temporary employment.

 Sue Ellen Allen